Bloodaxe90/Satellite_Tracking/README.md

 <h2>Additional Notes:</h2>
 <ul>
   <li>
-    The Optotune FSM takes in an Amplitude between 1.0 and -1.0 as input to move rather than an angle, to convert between angle and amplitude for this FSM the following is provided in the manual:
+    The Optotune FSM takes in an amplitude between 1.0 and -1.0 as input rather than an angle.
+To convert between angle and amplitude for this FSM, the following is provided in the manual:
     <div style="display: flex; justify-content: space-around; align-items: center;">
       <img width="27%" alt="image" src="https://github.com/user-attachments/assets/be2a6242-05cc-47bd-aa23-790d8cace5e9" />
       <img width="63%" alt="image" src="https://github.com/user-attachments/assets/401cff59-259e-460d-9b85-03c7b19b0fe0" />